What exactly is ‘neurodiversity’ and why do I need to know anything about it?

 - Generally being creative and inventive

-How much are you using the neuro-different strengths of your employees?
+How much are you using the neurodiverse strengths of your employees?

 We know that the instances of stress-related absence are increasing in the workplace.

-When this happens, try and find out if the employee has a neuro-different condition.
+When this happens, try and find out if the employee has a neurodiverse condition.
 Be sensitive; they may often not know themselves.

 Access to Work can sometimes provide funding for reasonable adjustments to be made.
 These can range from software to translate speech into text and vice versa, or coaching in coping strategies to help employees better manage their condition.